rianphlox/n-vpn/README.md

 ## 📜 Legal

 - [Privacy Policy](PRIVACY.md) - How we handle your data and protect your privacy
-- [Terms of Service](TERMS.md) - Rules and guidelines for using Proxy Cloud
+- [Terms of Service](TERMS.md) - Rules and guidelines for using QShield

 ## Star History